Course Name: Ledgemont Country Club

-History: This course opened in 1924 in West Warwick, RI, but moved to its current location in 1949.
-Despite being in Massachusetts, this course is still a member of the RIGA and has hosted several state tournaments including the Rhode Island Amateur and Rhode Island Open.
+History: Historically known as the Jewish club of Providence, Ledgemont opened in 1924 in West Warwick, RI as Ledgemont-Valley Country Club but moved to its current location in 1949 to accommodate more members.
+Despite being in Massachusetts, Ledgement is a member of the RIGA and has hosted several state tournaments including the R.I.
+Amateur and R.I.
+Open.

 Tee Par Yardage Rating Slope

 Hole Descriptions: I’ve always considered the hilly and tight Ledgemont a challenging course, especially from the 6800 yard tips.
 With that being said, the course actually opens with several easy holes, especially the 1st.
 At 464 yards, this par 5 is essentially a glorified long par 4.
 This is a tight dogleg left, with bunkers on either side between 160 yards and 220 yards.
 Any golfer that reaches the dogleg will have a good chance at reaching this back-to-front sloping green in two.
 The 2nd hole is also quite short as a 339 yard par 4.
 Though not lengthy, this hole features a challenging green with extreme back-to-front slope surrounded by four bunkers.
 The 3rd hole is a fantastic hole – a 406 yard par 4 with two viable teeboxes which determine whether it’s a dogleg right or straightaway.
 The bunkering on this hole is tremendous, with a crossbunker on the left around 250 yards and two on the right starting at 270 yards.
 This long, narrow green is guarded short by three additional bunkers.